imagej/imagej.github.io/_pages/develop/debugging-exercises.md

     if (index < 0 || index >= list.size()) {

-{% include expanding-box content='Try debugging now, using ""Resume"" any time a breakpoint is encountered.
+{% include expanding-box content='Try debugging now, using *Resume* any time a breakpoint is encountered.
 How many times do you hit a breakpoint? \| &gt;Three times.
 This is because we"re debugging inside a method that is used multiple times in our program.' %}

 Since we are only interested in the `processElementAtIndex` method when a problem actually occurs, let's try something different: